dtonhofer/prolog_notes/other_notes/about_negation/README.md

    - Appears in: _New Generation Computing volume 9, pages 365–385 (1991)_
    - https://link.springer.com/article/10.1007%2FBF03037169
    - http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.56.7150

+This is about "stable models" and "Answer Set Programming".

+Abstract:

+> An important limitation of traditional logic programming as a knowledge representation tool, in
+> comparison with classical logic, is that logic programming does not allow us to deal directly with
+> incomplete information.
+In order to overcome this limitation, we extend the class of general logic
+> programs by including classical negation, in addition to negation-as-failure.
+The semantics of
+> such extended programs is based on the method of stable models.
+The concept of a disjunctive
+> database can be extended in a similar way.
+We show that some facts of commonsense knowledge
+> can be represented by logic programs and disjunctive databases more easily when classical negation
+> is available.
+Computationally, classical negation can be eliminated from extended programs by a
+> simple preprocessor.
+Extended programs are identical to a special case of default theories in the
+> sense of Reiter.

 ### "Logic Programming with Strong Negation and Inexact Predicates" (1991)

    - Gerd Wagner